Senshyi/nc-news-BE/README.md

 Data has been provided for both testing and development environments so you will need to write a seed function to seed your database.
 You should think about how you will write your seed file to use either test data or dev data depending on the environment that you're running in.

-1. You will need to seed the topics, followed by the articles and the users.
-Each article should belong to a topic, referenced by a topic's mongo id, and have a `created_by` property that references a user's mongo id.
+1. You will need to seed the topics and users, followed by the articles and comments.
+Each article should belong to a topic, referenced by a topic's slug, and have a `created_by` property that references a user's mongo id.
 Each article should also have comments associated with it.
 Each comment should have been created by a user (referenced by their mongo id property) and should also belong to a specific article (referenced by its mongo id property too).

 ### Step 2 - Building and Testing